google/ukey2/README.md

 instead describing abstract functions such as `commit() `and `open()`.
 One concrete implementation of these functions would look similar to what UKEY2 does.

+Bruno Blanchet performed a formal proof of a simplified version of UKEY2.

 # Performance

 The messages are fairly compact.
 Running a test where the client sent a single commitment for a